Positive Youth Justice Initiative

 Information and Resources

 The Positive Youth Justice Initiative is funded by Sierra Health Foundation, The California Endowment and The California Wellness Foundation, and is managed by The Center.
-The National Center for Youth Law and the W. Haywood Burns Institute provide technical assistance.
+The National Center for Youth Law provides technical assistance.